rawouter/connected_pins/README.md

 # Connected pins

 Connected pins, is an IOT project.
-This project control a NeoPixel led using ESP8266 Huzzah connected to a remote 3rd party websocket, the websocket simply send the RGB value of the led, that will in turn blink once with the value read.
+This project control an Adafruit NeoPixel led  using ESP8266 Huzzah connected to a remote 3rd party websocket, the websocket simply send the RGB value of the led, that will in turn blink once with the value read.

 ## Usage